A classification of intrinsic ergodicity for recognisable random substitution systems: Acknowledgements

 \section{Acknowledgements}

 AM thanks Lund University for their hospitality during a research visit in April 2024, where this project began.
-PG acknowledges support from DFG grant GO 3794/1- and AM acknowledges support from EPSRC grant EP/Y023358/1 and an EPSRC Doctoral Prize Fellowship.
+PG acknowledges support from the German Research Foundation (DFG) through Project 50942770 and AM acknowledges support from EPSRC grant EP/Y023358/1 and an EPSRC Doctoral Prize Fellowship.